axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 Since [Making a Turtle Bot 1: Hacking a Mint Cleaner]({% post_url 2025-08-21-making-a-turtle-bot-pt1 %}), I've been keeping an eye out for other cheap robotic vacuums to play with.
 On a recent trip, I noticed a decent looking robot in the toy section for $15 <https://store.makewonder.com/products/dash>.
 A quick search showed the company was still in business and there was a repo that at least claimed to offer Python controls.
 I figured worse case, I could replace the controller and use it for its motors.

+If you just want to use the library I updated, see: <https://github.com/axlan/WonderPy>

 # Dash Robot Used as Intended

 First, I gave it a spin using it as intended.
 It is meant to be controlled through an app and has a pretty nice remote control and visual programming language.
 Everything seemed to be working and already had a pretty neat toy out of my purchase.